gunta/grunt-manifest/README.md

 ```

 You do need to be fully aware of standard browser caching.
-If the files in `CACHE` are in the network cache, they won't actually update,
+If the files in **CACHE** are in the network cache, they won't actually update,
 since the network cache will spit back the same file to the application cache.
 Therefore, it's recommended to add a hash to the filenames's, akin to rails or yeoman.
+See [here](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/) why query strings are not recommended.

 ## Release History

+* 2012/10/23 - v0.4.0 - Changed package and repository name to grunt-manifest.
+* 2012/10/23 - v0.3.0 - Upgraded to Grunt 0.4.
+Fixed dependencies.
+Fixed basePath.
 * 2012/10/23 - v0.2.1 - Added possibility to manually specify "CACHE:" files.
 Made comments optional.
 * 2012/09/28 - v0.2.0 - Refactored from grunt-contrib into individual repo.